isabella232/pmp-support-site/docs/020_authentication.md

 ## Usage

 Now that you've completed the OAuth2 flow, you can make authenticated requests against the API.
-Just include the header `Authorization: Bearer 3f2401ae1a74adf8b14a638a`, using your token.
-For instance, to fetch a non-public document...
+Just include the header `Authorization: Bearer YOURTOKENHERE`.
+For instance, to fetch a document...

 ```shell
 curl -H "Authorization: Bearer 3f2401ae1a74adf8b14a638a" -X GET "https://api.pmp.io/docs/04224975-e93c-4b17-9df9-96db37d318f3"